acp29/eventer/README.md

 EVENTER

-Software for the detection of spontaneous synaptic events
+Software for the detection of spontaneous synaptic events by Fast Fourier Transform(FFT)-based deconvolution followed by event selection using Random Forest  Machine Learning

-Requires toolboxes:
+For standalone executables (Windows, Mac and Linux), please visit https://sourceforge.net/projects/eventer/

+The source code hosted on GitHub runs within Matlab and requires Appdesigner and the following toolboxes:
-Statistics and Machine Learning Toolbox
+- Statistics and Machine Learning Toolbox
-Parallel Toolbox (EventerGUI only)
+- Parallel Toolbox
-AppDesigner

 This software was written and designed using MATLAB R2018b

-INSTALL guide
+To install and run the source code:
-Download and unzip the code
+- Download and unzip the code
-Add the eventer folder with all subdirectories to the MATLAB path Start 'appdesigner', open the eventerapp.mlapp file and then click RUN.
+- Add the eventer folder with all subdirectories to the MATLAB path
+- Start 'appdesigner', open the eventerapp.mlapp file and then click RUN.

 DISCLAIMER